 - c.
 AXON Evidence Transfer Manager (ETM) also referred to as a docking station.
-When the AXON camera and controller units are placed into an ETM, video evidence is automatically downloaded to Evidence.com. - B. The AXON body camera system is a camera that is worn on the officer's chest.
-This camera incorporates the DVR unit and Controller unit into one piece of equipment and has the same functions and capabilities as the AXON Flex camera system. - Division BWC Administrator The supervisor assigned primary responsibility for the BWC program at the Division level. - BWC Coordinator A supervisor on any watch trained to handle BWC responsibilities.
+When the AXON camera and controller units are placed into an ETM, video evidence is automatically downloaded to Evidence.com. - d.
+Moto G3 device also referred to as the mobile viewer.
+A Moto G3 will be issued to a body camera officer allowing the officer to review videos in the field via Bluetooth connection, and add metadata such as call incident number, title, and video category to a video prior to upload to Evidence.com. - B. The AXON body camera system is a camera that is worn on the officer's chest.
+This camera incorporates the DVR unit and Controller unit into one piece of equipment and has the same functions and capabilities as the AXON Flex camera system. - C. Division BWC Administrator The supervisor assigned primary responsibility for the BWC program at the Division level. - D. BWC Coordinator A supervisor on any watch trained to handle BWC responsibilities.
 Includes the Division BWC Administrator. - E. Department BWC Administrator- Individual or Unit with Department-wide responsibility for the BWC program. - F. Law Enforcement Activity- any activity that is in furtherance of a law enforcement goal.
 These can include traffic stops, pedestrian stops, call for service, follow up investigations, interviews, searches, crowd incidents, protests and arrests.